 A distance of 50 feet from watercourses with base flood peak discharges of less than 2,000 cfs, but more than 500 cfs.

-A distance of 20 feet from watercourses with base flood peak discharges of 5000 cfs, but more than 100 cfs.
+A distance of 20 feet from watercourses with base flood peak discharges of less than 500 cfs, but more than 100 cfs.

 Alternative safe limits for erosion setbacks approved in writing by the Chief Engineer based on an acceptable engineering study prepared and sealed by an Arizona registered civil engineer.
 However, at no time shall a setback of less than 20 feet from the top of channel bank be permitted in order to provide for reasonable access and stability of nearby structure foundations, except as allowed pursuant to subpart D of this provision.